-Your Spouse or Dependent Child will be insured under the Policy on July 1, 2020 if:
+Your Spouse or Dependent Child will be insured under the Policy on January 1, 2020 if:

-- your Spouse or Dependent Child was insured under your Employer's Prior Plan on the day before July 1, 2020; - you are a member of an Eligible Class for Spouse or Dependent Child coverage; and - you or your Employer continue to remit premiums for your Spouse or Dependent Child coverage.
+- your Spouse or Dependent Child was insured under your Employer's Prior Plan on the day before January 1, 2020; - you are a member of an Eligible Class for Spouse or Dependent Child coverage; and - you or your Employer continue to remit premiums for your Spouse or Dependent Child coverage.

 Do any waiting periods apply when your Employer's Prior Plan is replaced with the Policy?
-We will apply any period of time satisfied under the Prior Plan to meet the requirements of the Eligibility

 We will apply any period of time satisfied under the Prior Plan to meet the requirements of the Eligibility Waiting Period toward the satisfaction of the period of time required by the Policy's Eligibility Waiting Period.